 We often beat ourselves up when we can’t do something that on the outside seems so easy.
 You may think, “I know I need to get more activity in my day, so why can’t I just do it?”
 The reality is, it isn’t easy to do these things.
 There are internal and external factors that get in the way.
 It is understanding how to work with these factors that assists us in moving forward.

 Integrative Health Coaching is about forward progress; looking at where you are now, where you want to go and how to keep you moving in the direction to get there.
 It is about failing forward; what have you learned when making changes in the past that may not have worked well for you?
 How can you apply that learning so you are moving forward rather than falling into the same trap?
 It is about spending more time in positive self-talk rather than self-criticism because negative self-talk does not help us move forward – it holds us back.
 If your inner talk is more often positive, there is less space and time for the negative self-talk to take hold.

-For more information on how Integrative Health Coaching can help you sustain your healthy new behaviors, help you get started on the path to making positive changes, or help you move forward if you’ve made some changes but are feeling stuck, visit www.BetterChoicesHealthCoaching.com.
+For more information on how Integrative Health Coaching can help you sustain your healthy new behaviors, help you get started on the path to making positive changes, or help you move forward if you’ve made some changes but are feeling stuck, call 239-580-7222, or visit www.BetterChoicesHealthCoaching.com.